gmc-code/PC-microbit-micropython/docs/radio/radio_draw.rst

 | It starts with an empty string, then loops over each position `(cx, cy)` in the grid.
 | It adds the brightness of the pixel at `(cx, cy)` (either 0 or 9) to the string.
 | After each row of the grid, it adds a colon to the string.
-| The resulting string represents the current state of the grid in a format that can be easily sent over the radio and interpreted by another micro:bit running the same script.
+| The resulting string represents the current state of the grid in a format that can be easily sent over the radio and interpreted by another microbit running the same script.

 | The accelerometer is used to change the position `(x, y)`.
-| If the micro:bit is tilted to the left or right, `x` is decreased or increased.
+| If the microbit is tilted to the left or right, `x` is decreased or increased.
-| If the micro:bit is tilted forward or backward, `y` is decreased or increased.
+| If the microbit is tilted forward or backward, `y` is decreased or increased.
 | If the A button is pressed, the state of the LED at the current position `(x, y)` is toggled.
 | The display is updated to show the current state of the grid and the position `(x, y)`.
 | If the B button is pressed, the current state of the grid is sent over the radio.